2bepublished/BehatResponsiveFeaturesExtension/README.md

   I need a screen with at least 500px
 ```

-For a bigger example configuration using browser-stack please have a look at the files [example configuration.](examples/browser-stack.behat.yml)
+For a bigger example configuration using browser-stack please have a look at the [example configuration.](examples/browser-stack.behat.yml)

 Features
 --------